Extension of Stay for International Students in F-1 Visa Classification

 - You have continuously maintained lawful F-1 status, and

-- The delay in completing program requirements has been caused by compelling academic reasons (such as changes of major field or research topics, or unexpected research problems), or compelling and documented medical reasons.
+- The delay in completing program requirements has been caused by compelling academic reasons, or compelling and documented medical reasons.
 Delays in completing program requirements which are caused by academic probation or suspension are not acceptable reasons for extension of a program of study.

 If your completion of studies date has expired or if you do not meet the eligibility requirements to apply for program extension, you may need to apply for "reinstatement" to lawful F-1 status.
 In this case, immediate consultation with the OISS staff is necessary.

-You must apply for an extension within the 30-day period before the completion date on your I-20.
-Contact the OISS at least 30 days before your I-20 completion date to give us sufficient time to prepare your application.
-Do not allow your I-20 to expire!
+You must apply for an extension within the 30-day period before the completion date on your Form I-20.
+Please contact the OISS for support.
+Do NOT allow your Form I-20 to expire.
 There are serious implications for this violation.

 Submit the following to the OISS: